alan-turing-institute/protein_folding/README.md

 # Quick Start guide

+To change the appearence of icons in GH, go from the main menu to display-->draw icons

 ## Wiki
 Look at the [wiki](https://github.com/alan-turing-institute/protein_folding/wiki) for documentation on what are the different scripts and how to configure the platform